nm2501/bsd-expansions/README.md

 This is the source code for the three-word thingies that randomly appear in the header of the [npmjs.com](https://npmjs.com) website.
 Examples include:

+- Bettering students daily
 - Beware!
 Scary dragon.
-- Bring some daisies.
 - Beautiful smile.
 Danger!
+- Building software developers.
 - Bright sunny days.
-- Bang some drums.
+- Bananas, surely delicious.
 - Baaaa, said dog.
+- Brilliant software, dude.

 ## How to Contribute